Nether Heyford: 20th century

-At the outbreak of war in 1914, nineteen lads from the village had travelled to the barracks in Northampton to enlist.
+At the outbreak of the First World War in 1914, nineteen men from the village had travelled to the barracks in Northampton to enlist.
 More were to follow as they became old enough.
 By 1918, twenty-three of Heyford's young men had died.
+During the war, many women from the village worked in a munitions factory on the site of the old Express Lift company in Northampton.
+In February 1921 the war memorial was unveiled.